brettdavidson3/code-breaker/README.md

 #### Mac and PC

 Finally, double clicking the jar file will open the game automatically.
+Note: Depending on your security settings you may need to Right Click -> Open the file instead.

 #### Linux